Falmer Stadium: 2015 Rugby World Cup

-The stadium was also nominated by Premiership Rugby as the potential home semi final location for Wasps in the 2014-15 European Champions Cup.
-Defeat in the quarter final vs Toulon however meant this did not happen.

-Average attendances
+2025 Women's Rugby World Cup

+In August 2023, the stadium was confirmed as one of eight host venues for the 2025 Women's Rugby World Cup.
+During the tournament, it will be known as the Brighton and Hove Albion Stadium.

+Attendances

 Layout

-The West Stand is a three-tiered stand, which holds 11,833 fans, including 14 luxury boxes.
-The East Stand (including the Family Stand and the premium fans' 1901 Club) holds 13,654 fans, with 10% reserved for away fans during cup games.
+The West Stand is a three-tiered stand, which holds 13,654 fans, including 14 luxury boxes and the premium 1901 Club and Tunnel Club).
+The East Stand (including the Family Stand) holds 11,833 fans, with 10% reserved for away fans during cup games.
 The North Stand has 2,688 seats.
 The South Stand, is for visiting away supporters which contains 2,575 seats.

 As well as football matches, the stadium is also designed for other sports such as rugby and hockey, and music concerts, conferences and exhibitions.
+Jehovah's Witnesses hold their annual convention at the stadium in summer.
 The stadium's drinking outlets offer real ales from two local breweries, Harvey's and Dark Star, both of which supported the club's appeal for a new stadium at Falmer, along with special guest beers from breweries local to the away teams.

 The stadium also incorporates a banqueting and conference facility, a nursery school/crèche, 720 square metres of teaching space for the University of Brighton, 1,200 square metres of office space for the University of Sussex, the club shop for tickets and merchandise and above it the 200 capacity bar/lounge named Dick's Bar after the club's life president, Dick Knight.

 Transport

 The stadium is close to the A27 Brighton by-pass, linking it northbound to the A23 and M23 motorway towards London and southbound to the A270 and the city centre.
-There is pre-paid parking available for 2000 cars on the University of Sussex and the Falmer Academy sites.
-The club runs several park and ride services to the stadium.
-One of these is at Mill Road situated at the A23/A27 intersection, which holds 500 cars.
-Another is at Brighton Racecourse, holding approximately 700 cars.
-The third site is at the University of Brighton's Mithras House on the Lewes Road, holding about 300 cars (this is currently closed).
-Match tickets include free travel to the stadium by train (from stations as far as Worthing, Haywards Heath, Seaford and Eastbourne), bus, and park and ride.
 Falmer railway station is next to the stadium; it is a nine-minute journey from Brighton railway station and seven minutes from Lewes railway station, both of which are served by trains from London.

 The site also includes: a new link road from the A270 skirting the southern edge of Stanmer Park to the Sussex campus; a new high capacity footbridge over the railway at Falmer station; a transport interchange/coach park to the south of the stadium across Village Way; a 1,000-space car park at Brighton Aldridge Community Academy; alterations to the A27/A270 road junction, including a new flyover; a combined footpath/cycleway; a 150-space car park for club officials, players and disabled drivers; 220 cycle spaces.